-A number of larger biopharmaceutical companies are currently developing a class of therapies that target cholesteryl ester transfer protein (CETP), which mediates the transfer of cholesteryl esters from HDL particles to apolipoprotein B containing particles.
-CETP inhibitors were initially designed to raise levels of HDL-cholesterol and are required by FDA to complete clinical outcomes studies in Phase 3 prior to approval.
-Pfizer brought the first drug in this class, torcetrapib, into clinical development but terminated development activities in December 2006 due to an increase in all-cause mortality and cardiovascular events in the ILLUMINATE (Investigation of Lipid Level Management to Understand its Impact in Atherosclerotic Events) study.
-A second CETP inhibitors are being developed and are currently in Phase 3 clinical outcomes studies.
-Anacetrapib is being developed by Merck and evacetrapib is being developed by Lilly.
-Both product candidates have been shown to significantly raise levels of HDL-cholesterol and to lower LDL-cholesterol.
-The Phase 3 outcomes studies are expected to complete by 2017.
+A number of larger biopharmaceutical companies have tried to develop a class of therapies that target cholesteryl ester transfer protein, or CETP, which mediates the transfer of cholesteryl esters from HDL-particles to ApoB-containing particles.
+CETP inhibitors were initially designed to raise levels of HDL-C and are required by FDA to complete cardiovascular outcomes trials, or CVOTs, in Phase 3 prior to approval.
+Pfizer brought the first drug in this class, torcetrapib, into clinical development but terminated development activities in December 2006, due to an increase in all-cause mortality and cardiovascular events in the ILLUMINATE (Investigation of Lipid Level Management to Understand its Impact in Atherosclerotic Events) study.
+Two other CETP inhibitors, dalcetrapib from Roche and evacetrapib from Lilly, were investigated in the dal-OUTCOMES and ACCELERATE studies, respectively.
+The development of dalcetrapib and evacetrapib were terminated in May 2012, and October 2015, respectively, due to insufficient efficacy in their CVOTs.
+An additional CETP inhibitor, anacetrapib, from Merck, is being developed and is currently being investigated in the Phase 3 REVEAL (Randomized EValuation of the Effects of Anacetrapib through Lipid-modification) study.
+Anacetrapib has been shown to significantly raise levels of HDL-C and to lower LDL-C. This Phase 3 CVOT is expected to complete and report top-line results in the first half of 2017.